JoeBergin/Batch-SFW-Scripts/scripts/splitFile.md

 <p>splitFile will split one json file into parts.
 The original must be in the originals directory (./originals) and the results will be put into ../changes.</p>

-<p>The journal of the original is preserved in all of the parts. </p>
+<p>The journal of the original is preserved in all of the parts, with updates for paragraphs "removed" from each part. </p>

 <p>The original file is not modified.
 However a new file with the same name and Title will be created in the changes directory. </p>